 When I thought about it, I knew clearly it is more respectful to animals when we acknowledge that their meat was once a living being and appreciate it as such before we consume it.
 As much as we don’t want to acknowledge it, the meat that we buy at the grocery store, shrink wrapped and on a Styrofoam tray, was once just as alive as anything else we eat.
 That we don’t see it in this way doesn’t change the facts and, to me, it would be hypocritical to not confront the facts and my culinary predilections.

-It was with this in mind that I went into a local family restaurant in Cuzco and ordered “Cuy al horno” or, baked guinea pig and a Cusqueña beer, just to take the edge off.
-The cuy came served on a white platter with Rocoto Relleno (stuffed chile peppers) and the delicacy Chuño, a type of potato that is freeze dried high in the Andes.
-The Guinea Pig had been cleaned, stuffed with aromatic herbs and baked in a wood fired oven.
+It was with this in mind that I went into a local family restaurant in Cuzco and ordered the Peruvian Guinea Pig dish “Cuy al horno” or, roasted guinea pig and a Cusqueña beer, just to take the edge off.
+The cuy came served on a white platter with Rocoto Relleno (stuffed chile peppers) and the delicacy Chuño, a type of potato that is freeze-dried high in the Andes.
+The Guinea Pig had been cleaned, stuffed with aromatic herbs and baked in a wood-fired oven.
 The skin was browned, similar to how roast pork looks, and if I closed my eyes, it smelled quite delicious.
 Admittedly it was a little disconcerting that the head was still attached, but this only made it a more accurate portrayal of what I was about to consume.
 It seemed to me too that the ones for eating were a bit larger than the ones I remember as pets from childhood.

 Would I eat it again?
 Sure, I guess, but I don’t think I would seek it out.
 There are dozens of Peruvian foods that I love more than cuy, but you never know unless you try.